-11. Capital Stock
+11. CAPITAL STOCK

 The Company's authorized capital stock consists of 25 million shares of preferred stock, par value \$.001 per share, 500 million shares of Class A common stock, par value \$.001 per share, and 100 million shares of Class B common stock, par value \$.001 per share.
-The shares of Class A common stock and Class B common stock are identical in all respects, except for voting rights and certain conversion rights and transfer restrictions, as follows: (1) each share of Class A common stock entitles the holder to one vote on matters submitted to a vote of the Company's stockholders and each share of Class B common stock entitles the holder to ten votes on each such matter; (2) stock dividends of Class A common stock may be paid only to holders of Class A common stock and stock dividends of Class B common stock may be paid only to holders of Class A common stock and stock dividends of Class B common stock may be paid only to holders of Class A common stock and stock dividends of Class B common stock may be paid only to holders of Class A common stock and stock dividends of Class A common stock may be paid only to holders of Class A common stock and stock dividends of Class A common stock may be paid only to holders of Class A common stock and stock dividends of Class A common stock may be paid only to holders of Class B common stock and stock dividends of Class A common stock may be paid only to holders of Class B common stock and stock dividends of Class A common stock may be paid only to holders of Class B common stock and stock dividends of Class A common stock may be paid only to holders of Class B common stock and stock dividends of Class A common stock may be paid only to holders of Class B common stock and stock dividends of Class A common stock may be paid only to holders of Class B common stock and stock dividends of Class A common stock may be paid only to holders of Class B common stock and stock dividends of Class A common stock may be paid only to holders of Class A common stock and stock dividends of Class A
+The shares of Class A common stock and Class B common stock are identical in all respects, except for voting rights and certain conversion rights and transfer restrictions, as follows: (1) each share of Class A common stock entitles the holder to one vote on matters submitted to a vote of the Company's stockholders and each share of Class B common stock entitles the holder to ten votes on each such matter; (2) stock dividends of Class A common stock may be paid only to holders of Class A common stock and stock dividends of Class B common stock may be paid only to holders of Class B common stock; (3) if a holder of Class B common stock transfers such shares to a person other than a permitted transferee, as defined in the Company's Certificate of Incorporation, such shares will be converted automatically into shares of Class A common stock; and (4) Class A common stock has no conversion rights; however, each share of Class B common stock is convertible into one share of Class A common stock, in whole or in part, at any time at the option of the holder.
+All outstanding Class B shares have been converted to Class A shares.
+As of December 31, 2011 and 2012, there were no preferred or Class B common shares outstanding.